 If you are helping an elderly family member or friend with a move, here are some tips that might make the process easier for you and them.

-For many people moving is (in spite of everything) a positive step because they are leaving home to begin adult life, or buying a larger place to start a family.
-However, for the elderly, it is likely to be tinged with sadness.
-Perhaps they are moving into a care home because they can no longer cope alone, and the move seems like admitting defeat.
-Perhaps they are moving in with a grown up child and are worried about the emotional impact on all family members.
-Acknowledge their feelings and try to accentuate the positive.
+For many people moving is a positive step because they are leaving home to begin adult life, or buying a larger place to start a family.
+However, for the elderly, it can be tinged with sadness.
+Perhaps they are moving into a residential home because they can no longer cope alone, and the move seems like admitting defeat.
+Perhaps they are downsizing due to the loss of a partner, or they are moving in with a grown up child and are worried about the emotional impact on all family members.
+Change can be terribly scary, and they may feel a strong sense of loss when moving home.

 Things are likely to take an older person longer to do.
 Not only are they probably not as quick physically, but moving is likely to stir up a lot of memories as they come across forgotten photos and objects that they may want to linger over.
-Be patient and don’t force them to rush.
+Be patient and don’t rush them.
+Ask about the items, engage with the stories and ask questions - dismissing the person's history because you are in a rush is not going to help.

 Break the move up into manageable tasks